codingdave/SortPhotosWithXmp/README.md

   * with a HashSet look up for duplicates?
   * Maybe store the HashSet database on disk to speed up further iterations?
 * 0/0 duplicates found.
 Does it even work?
-* Duplicate command logs to console that it calculates hashes.
-Thats it?
+* Duplicate command needs to move duplicates into directory structure if force is given.
+Currently it only logs to console that it calculates hashes.
-* Duplicate command crashes.
-It consumes all the available memory?
-* _imageSimilarity can grow too heavy.
-Use threshold already when adding images

 ## Issues
 * Hashing dies, thats why we save the hashes